Azure/Enterprise-Scale/docs/Deploy/discover-environment.md

 curl -u "<GH UserName>:<PAT Token>" -H "Accept: application/vnd.github.everest-preview+json"  -H "Content-Type: application/json" https://api.github.com/repos/<Your GitHub ID>/<Your Repo Name>/dispatches --data '{"event_type": "Bash"}'
 ```

 Please check progress in the GitHub repo in the Actions tab and wait for it complete.
-At present, if your environment contains Management Group or Subscription with duplicate Display Name, initialization of discovery will fail.
-This is a precautionary check to avoid accidental misconfiguration and we highly recommend unique names for Management Groups and Subscriptions.
-There is work planned to override Display Name with ResourceName.

 The following steps will be executed automatically to ensure that the current Azure environment is represented in your GitHub repository: